Atrophius/twihl/_posts/2021-03-14-weekly-roundup-2.md

 upcoming birthday/debut anniversary celebration stream will be a normal stream, either a call-in or a chatting stream.

-**Special note to Hosiyomis**: Suisei is taking care of herself and has her manager for support.
+**Special note to Hoshiyomis**: Suisei is taking care of herself and has her manager for support.
 Please don't feel the need to try to tell her what to do or how to take care of herself.
 She is getting the help she needs.
 Just be patient while she heals and support her in what she's able to do in the meantime.